This page contains instructions for testing an OCPP1.6 compatible charger with Charge HQ. Testing is performed against our test environment.

 Wait one minute.

-Charging Rate should display zero.
+Charging power should display zero.

 Resume charging from vehicle.